 Medical Cost Estimates

 With observation status, your insurance will pay on an outpatient basis.
 You will be responsible for any out-of-pocket expenses, such as copayments and deductibles.
-If, at a later time, your doctor confirms that you or your child should be admitted to the hospital as an inpatient, we’ll notify you of the change from outpatient to inpatient status.
+If, later, your doctor confirms that you or your child should be admitted to the hospital as an inpatient, we’ll notify you of the change from outpatient to inpatient status.

 Sometimes it can be less expensive when a procedure is performed at an outpatient surgery center instead of a hospital operating room.
 However, the cost depends on many factors, including the length of the procedure, materials, anesthesia and recovery time.